 Brought up on the English-Welsh border, in the county of Shropshire, Matt was first introduced to golf by the worldwide success of a pair of locals by the name of Sandy Lyle and Ian Woosnam.
 He has worked for ESPN, Sky Sports, NBC Rotoworld, Open.com, Forbes, and Planet Sport.
 A keen traveler, Matt’s watched and/or played golf in a wide range of locations including Kazakhstan, Nepal, Korea, Sri Lanka, Seychelles and Tanzania.

 For two decades, Dodson was a contributing editor and regular columnist for Golf magazine, and a golf and travel correspondent for Departures magazine.
 In 2006, he was the Louis D. Rubin Jr. writer-in-residence at Hollins University in Virginia.
-Dodson is a distinguished alumnus of East Carolina University.
-Dodson has been a prolific author.
-Among his most notable books are Final Rounds (1996), The Dewsweepers (2001) and A Golfer’s Life (with Arnold Palmer).
+A distinguished alumnus of East Carolina University, Dodson has been a prolific author.
+Among his most notable books are “Final Rounds”; “The Dewsweepers” and “A Golfer’s Life” (with Arnold Palmer).

 Jim Nugent is the Founder & Publisher of Global Golf Post.
 He has worked in golf media for more than a quarter century, and he is a frequent guest on Golf Channel and numerous golf talk radio shows across the country.
 He covers the amateur game on a global basis.
 He resides in Glenview, Illinois.